-Hólar in Hjaltadalur is such a special place in Iceland and one of the best known historical sites here.
+Hólar in Hjaltadalur is such a special place in Iceland and one of the best-known historical sites here.
 It is very dear to us Icelanders.
-To me it is one of the most special places in Iceland and I always stay here when travelling in this area.
+To me, it is one of the most special places in Iceland and I always stay here when travelling in this area.

-For ca 700 years Hólar used to be the capital of the north until Akureyri got that title.
-From 1106-1801 Hólar was the one of 2 bishopric in Iceland - The Northern bishopric and the educational capital of the north.
-The Agricultural school at Hólar has been operating since 1881.
-And there has been a University at Hólar since 2003.
+For some 700 years, Hólar was the capital of the north until Akureyri got that title.
+From 1106-1801 Hólar was one of 2 bishoprics in Iceland - the Northern bishopric and the educational capital of the north.
+All in all, there were 36 bishops at Hólar, 23 Catholic, and 13 Lutheran.

-Among the things you can see at Hólar is Hólakirkja Cathedral from 1763, Nýibær turf-house from 1854 and Auðunarstofa log-house.
+Among the things you can see at Hólar is Hólakirkja Cathedral from 1763, Nýibær turf-house from 1854, and Auðunarstofa log-house.

 Hólakirkja cathedral is the seventh church on this site and the fifth cathedral.